Why join the Bicycle Association?

 Reports and analysis

 As well as offering flexible dashboard-based access to BA members, the BA’s Market Data Service produces in-depth reports targeted at the investor community (but also available to BA members at discounted rates).
-As well as a series of annual reports covering sales data from 2018 onwards, one-off reports such as the 2020 COVID impact report (below) are produced to provide topical insights.
+As well as a series of annual reports covering sales data from 2018 onwards, one-off reports are produced to provide topical insights.

 Exclusive market intelligence